abhinav-m/mishrants-gatsby-netlify/src/content/posts/2021-04-18-iterator-pattern-or-how-to-build-a-wall-one-brick-at-a-time.md

 In the above **range iterators example,** we are generating a sequence of numbers (end exclusive) where the numbers themselves are not generated *beforehand.*  Taking a more philosophical look at this, I like to think of iterators as working on something one thing (*or brick if you have been reading closely)* at a time.

 Iterators ***do not worry*** about the **future, or the past**.
 All they care about is the present.
 In the range iterators example, the iterator has the current value of the range, until it's done condition is reached.
-In the **reverseArrayIterator** just above, the iterator only cares about the current index of the array, starting from the last index.
+In the **reverseArrayIterator** just above, the iterator only cares about the current index of the array, starting from the last index.\
+\
+So how does this relate to life?

+The entire philosophy boils down to dealing with things **one at a time.**

+If you focus on building daily goals, daily habits, and consistent work, you will be surprised from the outcomes you can reach.
+Take a goal, break it down into a habit, and repeat it with consistency, just like an iterator, till you reach the desired outcome. \
+\
+People tend to overthink about the goal, or the past (which are tough mental battles to fight against). \
+\
+Remember:

+> “Yesterday is history, tomorrow is a mystery, and today is a gift––that is why it is called the present.”